reidmorrison/iostreams/docs/streams.md

 #### Stream

-The `stream` method stops IOStreams from inferring the streams for this path and only uses the specfied streams.
+The `stream` method stops IOStreams from inferring the streams for this path and only uses the specified streams.

 For example when using a filename that does not have the necessary file extensions.
 In this case the file was compressed with Zip, so tell IOStreams to unzip it: